How to build credit from scratch

 If you’re approved for a secured card, you put money down to open the account.
 That money acts as collateral, similar to a security deposit for an apartment rental.
 Your deposit is usually refundable.

 With a Capital One secured card, there are two ways your security deposit can be refunded: You could earn back your deposit as a statement credit by using your card responsibly.
 Or Capital One will refund it when you close your account and pay your balance in full.

-Other than the deposit, secured cards function like traditional cards.
+Beyond the deposit, secured cards function like traditional cards.
 And they often look much the same too.
-But keep in mind that credit limits on these cards may be lower.
-And they may not have rewards or bonuses.
+But keep in mind that credit limits on these cards may be lower, and they may not have rewards or bonuses.

 There are some credit cards designed with college students and recent graduates in mind.
-And like other credit cards, responsible use of your credit card may help you build credit.
+And like with other credit cards, responsible use of your credit card may help you build credit.
 That means doing things like making on-time payments every month.

 Some student credit cards offer cash back rewards and other perks, too.
 In some cases, you may not even need to be a student to apply for one of these cards.
 Check with your lender for more details about eligibility and benefits.

 If you’ve begun to build credit, but it’s still not perfect, you may still have options.
 In fact, many credit card companies offer cards for exactly these cases.
-A good starter card, when you use it wisely, may be a good tool for you to use to help you build your credit.
+A good starter card, when you use it wisely, may be a good tool to help you build your credit.
 And it may even have features like no annual fee or cash back rewards.

 If you get one, just be sure to use it responsibly.
 Remember, the goal is to help—not hurt—your credit score.
 That means it’s important to do things like pay bills on time and stay within your credit limit.